bianfk/Cybersecurity-Portfolio/TryHackMe/Pre-Security/1. Intro to Cyber Security/Room 1: Offensive Security Intro.md

 ## ✅ Key Concepts

 - Offensive Security represents the process where you simulate a hacker's actions to find vulnerabilities in a system.
+- Red teams and penetration testers specialize in offensice security.

 - What does it involve?
   - breaking into computer systems